MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/provision-server-account.md

 ### Enabling the account to log in as a service
 Depending on various factors, the account may already have this ability to log in as a service.
 For example, if you have already installed SQL Server and configured it to run under the same account, SQL Server will have modified the account to log in as a service.

- When this permission is lacking, [!INCLUDE[server](../developer/includes/server.md) server instances may not be able to start.
+ When this permission is lacking, [!INCLUDE[server](../developer/includes/server.md)] instances may not be able to start.

 For instructions for enabling an account to log in as a service, see [Manage User Accounts in Windows Server](https://docs.microsoft.com/en-us/windows-server-essentials/manage/manage-user-accounts-in-windows-server-essentials).